 However, this requires projecting your iPad screen over to a computer (Windows/Mac).
 So portability is not really a strong suit for this particular way of recording your gameplay.

 Start by downloading the software from their website (link provided below).
-Then, you must synchronize your computer and iPad to connect within the same WiFi network.
+Then, you must synchronize your computer and iPad to connect to the same WiFi network.

 By going to your iPad Control Center and tapping the “Airplay”, you should be able to find your PC as a selection for turning on the “Mirroring” settings.